 5.3.3. the agency head of the agency with which the transaction is being conducted if the disclosure is required by Section 4.2.2.

 5.4.
-Review of Statements: The submitted disclosure statements will be reviewed by the Conflict of Interest Committee, which includes the Board Chair, Vice Chair, and two other Regents as selected by the Chair and Vice Chair as part of the determination of Regent Committee assignments.
-The disclosure statements of the Board Chair and Vice Chair will be reviewed by the other Regents on the Conflict of Interest Committee.
+Review of Statements: The submitted disclosure statements will be reviewed by the Conflict of Interest Committee, which includes the Board Chair, Vice Chair, and two other Board members as selected by the Chair and Vice Chair as part of the determination of Board member Committee assignments.
+The disclosure statements of the Board Chair and Vice Chair will be reviewed by the other Board members on the Conflict of Interest Committee.

 5.5.
 Public Document: The disclosure statement is public information and shall be available for examination by the public.